 - Install a proper antivirus system and update it regularly.

 - Never use the same passwords on several websites.
 Moreover, use symbols and numbers.
 Don’t include your name or date of birth.
-They are easy guess.
+They are easy guesses.

-- Pay attention to the web camera LED indicators ( this is red on external devices and blue on laptops).
+- Pay attention to the web camera LED indicators (red on external devices and blue on laptops).

-- Don’t trust stranger offering you IT help or tips, unless they are credible.
-By doing so, they induce to you let them in and hack you.
+- Don’t trust strangers offering you IT help or tips unless they are credible.
+By doing so, they induce you to let them in and hack you.
 They can also spy on you remotely.